What Does Listing Status Mean?

 The status of a property listing lets you know what’s going on with the property.
-It will let you know if it’s still available (active) – almost gone, but not quite (pending) or has it been taken off the market for one reason or another (sold, rented, terminated, withdrawn or expired).
-There is no sense in pining over something that isn’t for sale on the market any longer, but if it is just pending, you may want to keep an eye on it in case the deal collapses.[box_light]
+It will let you know if it’s still available (active) – almost sold, but not quite (pending) or has it been taken off the market for one reason or another (sold, rented, terminated, withdrawn or expired).

 Note: Abbreviations may differ depending on jurisdiction.
 MLS® listings in Edmonton just happen to use these abbreviations.